tvixen/diy-BMS-with-Arduino-Nano/BMS_with_Nano-Circuit/Version 3.0.4/readme.txt

-The ATTiny85 is now removed
-Corrected the text angle for the display
+1. Corrected the text angle for the new display